Wrrikk/Wrrikk/README.md

 - :seedling: Currently working with .NET Core, React(With Typescript) and Mobx to build an application.

-- :zap: In my free time, I solve problems on LeetCode, listen to music, read novels and... sleep.
+- :zap: In my free time, I play PC games, listen to music, read novels and... sleep.

 - :mailbox: Drop a mail : royrik23@gmail.com